Odor: Effect of perfume on sexual attractiveness

 In 2001, a study found that the major histocompatibility complex (MHC) (a polymorphic set of genes which is important for immune-function in humans) is correlated with the ingredients found in perfume.
 This suggests that humans do, in fact, choose perfumes that complement or enhance their natural scents (their pheromones).
 This evidence offers support for the hypothesis that perfume is chosen by individuals to advertise their physical health.
-Research suggests that this advertisement of good health will, in fact, enhance females’ attractiveness to the opposite sex as health markers have been shown to do.
-While strong evidence has been found to support the hypothesis that wearing perfume enhances females’ attractiveness to males, little research has been done into the effect of fragrance on males’ attractiveness to females.
-Considerably more research has covered the effect of males’ natural odor and females’ ratings of attractiveness.
-Many studies (e.g.) found that odor predicted attractiveness when female raters were not on any form of contraceptive pill.
+Research suggests that this advertisement of good health will, in fact, enhance females' attractiveness to the opposite sex as health markers have been shown to do.
+While strong evidence has been found to support the hypothesis that wearing perfume enhances females' attractiveness to males, little research has been done into the effect of fragrance on males' attractiveness to females.
+Considerably more research has covered the effect of males' natural odor and females' ratings of attractiveness.
+Many studies found that odor predicted attractiveness when female raters were not on any form of contraceptive pill.
 For those who were, there was no relation between attractiveness and body odor.

 A person's odor can increase or decrease ratings of attractiveness because the olfactory receptors in the brain are directly linked with the limbic system, the part of the brain that is thought to be most involved with emotion.
 This link is important, because if an individual associates positive affect (elicited by pheromones), with a potential mate, their liking for, and attraction to, that potential mate will be increased.
 Although not a typically evolutionary hypothesis, this hypothesis is one that acknowledges how humans have adapted their mating strategies to modern-day societal norms.